What to Consider When Buying a Wireless Access Point?

 As the name suggests, a wireless access point is a device used to create a WLAN (wireless local area network).
 Wireless access points are commonly used by businesses occupying large offices or buildings.
 This device connects to an internet hub, wired router, or switch using an Ethernet cable.
 It then projects Wi-Fi signals to designated areas.

 Compared to range extenders, a wireless access point is efficient for modern businesses for many reasons.
 For instance, they support up to 60 connections simultaneously.
-However, to enjoy these benefits, you should use the best wireless access point for business use.
+However, to enjoy these benefits, you should use the best Wi-Fi access point for business use.
 They can also be used at home, especially if you want to extend your Wi-Fi coverage to the backyard.

 No Hardware Controllers